-SEBI through its LODR Regulations has set out Environmental, Social and Governance ('ESG') principles and the BRSR reporting framework which is currently mandatorily applicable to the top 1,000 listed companies (based on market capitalisation).
+SEBI through its LODR Regulations has set out ESG principles and the Business Responsibility and Sustainability Reporting ('BRSR') reporting framework which is currently mandatorily applicable to the top 1,000 listed companies (based on market capitalisation).
 There is an increasing focus of investors on sustainability investing, which may be reflected in an increase in total assets and inflows in sustainable funds.
 The Indian government and regulators are using ESG to actively implement responsible action, that focuses not only in creating wealth for the stakeholders but also safeguarding the interest of non-stakeholders.